badele/splitans/README.md

 ```

 Splitans is a tokenization tool that parses ANSI files and separates text from
 ANSI sequences.
-The text is saved to a file with the `.ant` extension and the
+The text is saved to a file with the `.neot` extension and the
-control sequences to a file with the `.anc` extension.
+control sequences to a file with the `.neos` extension.

 It is also possible to export to various formats, such as table or JSON.